I'm a dedicated Dad of three wonderful children (7 to 14), an attentive son of aging Holocaust-survivor parents, a mindful brother. I love family.

 I'm a curious lover of ideas, a sentimental fool.
-I believe in simplicity and good laughs.
+My motto is simplicity, yet the reality is invariably complex.

-Jewish identity and religion is powerful for me -- even though I'm a hopeless agnostic.
+Jewish identity and religion is powerful for me, though I'm hopelessly agnostic.
 I love ritual and connection to generations past and future ("L'dor va Dor").
-I get farklempt watching my kids daven (they go to a Jewish day school).
-I'm not patient enough to daven a lot (nor does it do much for me) but I enjoy monthly visits to shul -- after a half-hour you'll find me schmoozing in the hallway), and making Friday night, at least, Shabbos.
+I get farklempt watching my kids (who attended Jewish Day School for years) become Bar and Bat Mitzvah.
+Prayer sadly does little for me, yet I enjoy monthly visits to shul (after a half-hour you'll find me schmoozing in the hallway), and making Friday night, at least, Shabbos.

 The Holocaust plays an outsized role in my worldview and sense of self.
-I used to not go five minutes without thinking about it.
+For decades I wouldn't go an hour without thinking about it.
 Thankfully, the divorce cured that.

 I'm involved in each of my children's lives, whether being "Class Parent," helping run the school lunch program, organizing movie nights and sleepovers, knowing every one of my children's friends and their parents, or coaching their basketball and ultimate frisbee teams.
 When my first grader lines up in the morning on the school blacktop, I squat down to chat with him and his classmates -- not with other parents.
-At kid birthday parties I participate in the activities whenever invited.
+At kid birthday parties I participate in any activity in which parents are welcome.
 I recently played paintball with some other parents and my daughter's classmates--pure joy!